JeeWeetje/iot-workshop/Azure.md

 10. Select `Start`, this will actually start the job

 Starting an Azure Stream Analytics job will take some time.
-After starting, all data which is collected by the Stream Analytics job query, will be passed on to the Event Hub sink.
+After starting, all data, which is collected by the Stream Analytics job query, will be passed on to the Event Hub sink.
 This is the Event hub we created first.
 And now we are creating an Azure Function, which will be triggered by the Event Hub.

 *Note: Again, this is a fairly simple example of Stream Analytics usage.
 The job is actually a very powerful, easy and common way to handle data and make simple choices.
 More in-depth usage is described [here](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-real-time-event-processing-reference-architecture/).*